srlasher/pdstools/Create-stand-alone-Adaptive-Model-Reports.md

 The model data is usually not gigantic, but the predictor snapshots table can be sizeable.
 So if a dataset export is not feasible you have two other options:

-Option 1: Read the data from the database tables directly, using a DB tool of your choice.
+**Option 1**: Read the data from the database tables directly, using a DB tool of your choice.
 See notes in above article for some caveats.

-Option 2: Use a data flow to do filtering before sending the data to a dataset.
+**Option 2**: Use a data flow to do filtering before sending the data to a dataset.
 Source it with the OOTB datasets mentioned above, then apply filtering as needed and write to a dataset of your own (usually a DDS dataset) that you can then export just like the default, OOTB datasets.

-## Create CSV files for the models of interest
+## Create files for the models of interest

 * Fire up your R Studio and create a script to load these files, filter out only the models of interest and write back as CSV files